 The story of ITP — the Interactive Telecommunications Program — is the story of people exploring new forms of communication and expression.
 It began in 1971 with the creation of the Alternate Media Center (AMC) by George Stoney and Red Burns.

-ITP grew out of the work of the AMC – the AMC set the stage for the experimentation and exploration which would follow as well as the informing spirit of collaboration, and the ongoing emphasis on crafting social applications and putting the needs of the user first.
-A pioneering center for application development and field trials, the AMC initially focused on exploring the then-new tool of portable video made possible by Sony’s introduction of the “Portapak” and Apple II computers, and brought together academics, community activists and artists.
+Founded in 1979, ITP grew out of the work of the AMC – the AMC set the stage for the experimentation and exploration which would follow as well as the informing spirit of collaboration, and the ongoing emphasis on crafting social applications and putting the needs of the user first.
+A pioneering center for application development, the AMC initially focused on exploring the then-new tool of portable video made possible by Sony’s introduction of the “Portapak” and Apple II computers, and brought together academics, community activists and artists.

 Professor Burns believed that a graduate course of study was needed to train creative, forward thinking, ethical new media developers for what she saw would be a new and growing field.
 The first 20 graduate students entered the program in 1979 — and it grew quickly from there.
-In 1983 Professor Burns turned her full attention from AMC to ITP and was appointed Chair of the department, a position she held until 2010.
+In 1983 Professor Burns was appointed Chair of the department, a position she held until 2010.
 Under her leadership the department became an internationally renowned center for scholars and practitioners eager to engage the newest technologies and put them in the hands of media-makers.

 Currently, Professor Dan O’Sullivan is Chair of ITP.
-Since joining the ITP faculty in 1991, Dan’s interests have involved creating more evocative online public spaces and richer computer interfaces.
+Since joining the ITP faculty in 1991, Dan’s interests have involved creating more evocative online public spaces, using technology to improve education and richer computer interfaces.
 He is internationally recognized as having established the field that has come to be known as “physical computing” and he is the co-author with ITP Professor Tom Igoe of the seminal text on the subject “Physical Computing: Sensing and Controlling the Physical World with Computers.”
 (Muska & Lipman, 2004).